 Our faith informs the way we manage impact measurement

 Is it possible to measure the spiritual impact of an investment?
 How can we monitor what we cannot measure?
-These are important questions.
-While it’s difficult to address all of these questions at once, below are three needs I’ve recognized in the past 10 years through my journey in impact investing.
+These are important questions that I think are more easily addressed if we talk first about these three needs I’ve recognized in the past 10 years through my impact investing journey.

 1. Close collaboration

 To deeply understand issues facing a community, impact investors need to intimately collaborate with cross-sector leaders from the community – business, civic, religious, government, etc. Only then can investors begin to understand the holistic context and the complexity of issues that surround the community that investors want to serve.
 Cross-sector collaboration will help investors prioritize issues that investments can most effectively address.

 Without close collaboration, investment capital may be misplaced or wasted.
 Worse than that, it may create unintended consequences that harm the communities.
 Relationships are key – investors need to spend time and build relationships in communities that they want to invest in and serve.